scheinerman/SimplexTableaux.jl/README.md

-> **Note**: Any version numbered 0.0.x is likely to be buggy and it just preliminary before the 0.1.0 release.
+> **Note**: Any version numbered 0.0.x is likely to be buggy and just preliminary before the 0.1.0 release.

 # SimplexTableaux